Nico-Curti/easyDAG/README.md

 ### Ubuntu

 1) Define a work folder, which we will call WORKSPACE in this tutorial: this could be a "Code" folder in our home, a "c++" folder on our desktop, whatever you want.
-Create it if you don't already have, using your favourite method (mkdir in bash, or from the graphical interface of your distribution).
+Create it if you don't already have, using your favorite method (mkdir in bash, or from the graphical interface of your distribution).
 We will now define an environment variable to tell the system where our folder is.
 Please note down the full path of this folder, which will look like `/home/$(whoami)/code/`

 ```bash
 echo -e "\n export WORKSPACE=/full/path/to/my/folder \n" >> ~/.bashrc